Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 • The magnificent Madonna of the Rose Bush (1473) by Martin Schongauer, a Renaissance masterpiece you can admire at the Dominican Church (Église des Dominicains).

-• One of the city’s six Christmas Markets (reputed to be among Europe’s finest) if you happen to be visiting from late November to the end of the year.
+• One of the city’s six Christmas Markets (reputed to be among Europe’s finest) if you happen to be visiting between late November and the end of the year.
 Drink mulled wine at one of Colmar’s Christmas markets.

 • Count the stone heads at La Maison des Têtes.
 Completed in 1609, this merchant’s palace is named after the 109 stone head sculptures gracing its Renaissance façade.